-Life with Braces
+Life with Braces in Philadelphia and Bensalem, PA

 Braces from the practice of Harold Slutsky, DMD, PC are a great way to improve your smile, your health, and your self-esteem.
-While you have braces, you’ll need to take special care of them and your teeth to ensure the best outcome.
+However, while you have braces, you’ll need to take special care of them and your teeth to ensure the best outcome.
 Dr. Slutsky and our team want your orthodontic treatment to be a success!

 Brushing and Flossing with Braces